Water all over the floor like usual.

 That pain and how it molded me into the mother I am today was the seed of this fear.
 I want to be the mother that gives everything to my children.
 The late night feedings, no matter how many, the hours connected to my hip, and the many sacrifices.
 That was my choice.
 That is the mother I wanted to be, not better or worse than any other mother, just what I aspired for.
 If I couldn’t be that type of mother was I fit to bring another baby into this world?
 Would this baby get less of me?
 Was that fair?

 I know what you are thinking.
 Balance.
 It sounds so simple and the pre-baby me would be saying that this would never happen.
-Never loose myself in my kids.
+Never lose myself in my kids.
 Still hold tight to my identity.
 Easier said than done.
 In these moments of motherhood you make the decision to pick them or pick yourself, and even those days I picked “me” I felt even more lost.

 So as Scott held me I tried to put as many words together as I could, I was scared.
 “One day at a time” he said.
 I felt better.
 Embarrassed to even admit that I had these feelings but so much better knowing he understood me.